-By Phoenix of Elder Mountain – I begin with the Romanian traditions in Part 1 and also share my work in real life animism/shamanism taking down demonic wolf animism souls of humans (werewolves, skinwalkers etc) as a dreamer (forth level shaman).
-Balkan Romanian, Serbian and Slavic traditions such as Poland and Russia of the wolf clan people.
-This includes the more divine aspect of woman and her life, which were part of our shamanic understandings in the first half of pagan traditions, but those were soon lost after the 8th century as real traditions.
+By Phoenix of Elder Mountain – I begin with the Romanian traditions as an ancient Wolf Clan people.
+The Balkan Romanian, Serbian and Slavic traditions such as Poland and Russia also wolf clan people and this includes the more divine aspect of woman and her life, which were part of our shamanic understandings in the first half of pagan traditions, but those were soon lost in some places after the 12th century as ancient traditions.

 I divided this article to a simple basic story of the ancient wolf people called the Dacian Tribes; and the realm of shape-shifters of animism and its past life karmic loss; Wolves who turn into werewolves and why; and one of my shamanic ceremony similar to the folklore; and lastly, the dream work of the wolf by a maiden and youth who I know personally and their story with my intervention as a dreamer (shaman).
 I added the Polish wolf deity and the Russian, and also the Hirpi Sorani Wolf Cults of Italy in Part 2.

 Shaman cultures are older than the goddess cultures but not modern shaman cultures over the last 3,000 years.
 Goddess cultures are older than paganism and before the shaman cultures were the previous shaman dreaming cultures, and previous to them the dreamers, which were the oldest of earth in regards to soul cultures when we lived in our astral bodies, not a physical body.